jefeish/cascading-merge-app/docs/adr-001-github-app-architecture.md

 ## Context

 The `cascading-downstream-merge` GitHub Action successfully automates cascading merges across release branches using semantic versioning.
-However, GitHub Actions have inherent limitations:
+However, GitHub Actions have inherent limitations, the one that concerns us most is the limit on Rulesets support for **Bypass-Actors** :

-- **Workflow Dependency**: Requires users to configure workflows in each repository
 - **Token Management**: Complex handling of tokens for bypass permissions
-- **Visibility**: Limited centralized visibility across multiple repositories
+- **PAT Token Rate Limits**: PAT's have a 5000 requests/hour limit
-- **Installation**: Each repository needs workflow file setup
+- **Requirement of Service Accounts**: PAT's should not be associated to specific user ~~- **Workflow Dependency**: Requires users to configure workflows in each repository~~ ~~- **Installation**: Each repository needs workflow file setup~~

 We need to translate this functionality into a GitHub App to provide:

 - One-time installation per organization/repository
 - Centralized management and monitoring capabilities
-- Native GitHub App authentication with installation tokens
+- **Native GitHub App authentication with installation tokens (15000 requests/hour)**
-- Simplified user experience with configuration-file-based setup
+- Simplified user experience with configuration-file-based setup (Yaml)

 The core business logic must be preserved, including: